Do Americans need a visa to enter Moldova?

 What if I enter Moldova through the Ukrainian border and travel through Transnistria?

-You can enter Moldova through the separatist region of Transnistria, but central government authorities do not register you at the border, like they do when you arrive at the airport or at a land border controlled by Moldovan authorities.
-If you enter through Transnistria, you must register within three business days of your arrival with the territorial offices in Varnita or Anenii Noi, or, with the Ministry of Information Development (MID) registration office located in Chisinau on 42, Puskin Street.
+You can enter Moldova through the separatist region of Transnistria, but central government authorities do not register you at that border.
+If you enter through Transnistria, you must register within three business days of your arrival with the territorial offices in Varnita or Anenii Noi, or, with the Ministry of Information Development (MID) registration office located in Chisinau on 42, Pushkin Street.
+Another option is to register with Bureau of Migration and Asylum, located on 124 Stefan cel Mare street or at any regional branch of Bureau of Migration and Asylum.

 I am traveling with my pet.
 What are the regulations for bringing pets into Moldova?